lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/mathematics.rst

 To advance from time :math:`k` to :math:`k+1`, each program uses its own integration algorithm.
 At the end of the time step, program 1 sends its new state :math:`x_{1}(k+1)` to program 2, and receives the state :math:`x_{2}(k+1)` from program 2.
 The same procedure is done with the program 2.
 Program 2, which is the master simulation program, imports the FMU, and manages the data exchange between the two programs.
-In comparison to numerical methods of differential equations, this scheme is equals to an explicit Euler integration, which is an integration algorithm that solves an ordinary differential equation with specified initial values,
+In comparison to numerical methods of differential equations, this scheme is equal to an explicit Euler integration, which is an integration algorithm that solves an ordinary differential equation with specified initial values,

 	:math:`dx/dt = h(x)`,